Wednesday, January 28, 2026

 The language was vivid, and I do appreciate how descriptive it was; the novel is split into three POVs, so be aware (again, I'm not typical, I was able to keep all three in my head, but be prepared to track back if you need to).

 The explicit sex scenes are lovely.
 There is both a threesome and a scene between Irene and Agnes which I will not go into for spoiler reasons, but suffice to say they were both well written and in character.
 I loved the way it was very woman-centric.
-The sex enhances the story, but can be glossed over if that is a deal breaker, this isn't a romantic, as all three of the protagonists have feelings for one another of some sort.
+The sex enhances the story, but can be glossed over if that is a deal breaker, this isn't a romantacy, as all three of the protagonists have feelings for one another of some sort.

 This book is incredibly gory and intense.
 Hunger as cannibalism is a central theme, along with the aftermath of violation and abuse.
 If you're into that catharsis like I am, you'll enjoy this.